gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ## Step 4: Render and Validate the Blueprint locally

-The Blueprint would result in a _DeployItem_ of type _Helm_ that was derived from a template and one import.
-This step is called rendering.
+The Blueprint as shown above will result in a DeployItem named _deploy_ of type `landscaper.gardener.cloud/helm`, derived from a template defined in the `deployExecution` and two imports `cluster`and `namespace`.
+The process of producing a concrete DeployItem is called `rendering`.

-To test the rendering locally and to have a look at the resulting DeployItem, `landscaper-cli` can be used (`landscaper-cli` will use the same rendering library as the landscaper-controller that would run within Kubernetes).
+To test this rendering locally in order to have a look at the resulting DeployItem, `landscaper-cli` can be used.
+This CLI uses the same rendering library as the landscaper-controller that runs within Kubernetes.

-First, the import values that are used by the templating step need to be put into a file that will be provided to `landscaper-cli` (e.g. [docs/tutorials/resources/ingress-nginx/import-values.yaml](./resources/ingress-nginx/import-values.yaml)).
+First, the import values that are used by the templating step need to be put into a file that will be provided to the `landscaper-cli` ( see also [docs/tutorials/resources/ingress-nginx/import-values.yaml](./resources/ingress-nginx/import-values.yaml)).

 ```yaml
 imports: